MortenHoustonLudvigsen/JsTestAdapter/CreatingATestAdapter/CreatingATestAdapter.md

 ![](ConfigureTypescriptInTestProject.png)

-I add a `package.json` file to track node modules:
+I add a `package.json` file to track node modules (I make sure that it is saved as UTF-8 without signature - otherwise npm will not be able to update it):

 ````JSON
 {